Mino-Host/.github/profile/README.md

 ## About Us

-Mino Host is a hosting provider focusing on customers experience.
+Mino Host is a hosting provider focusing on customers' experience.
 We offer affordable containerized servers and dedicated private servers hosting.

 ## Website